delatbabel/viewpages/README.md

 * **name** -- a descriptive name of the page, eg "main website home page".
 * **description** -- a longer description of the page.

 The important thing here is the **pagekey**.
-This basically takes the place of the template name used to find the template in the existing Laravel views.
-So, for example, if you would normally use View::make("dashboard.sysadmin"); to find the template, you would normally store the template in resources/views/dashboard/sysadmin.blade.php.
-Instead you would store the template in the vpages table with pagekey = "dashboard.sysadmin".
+This basically takes the place of the view name used to find the view in the existing Laravel View facade.
+So, for example, if you would normally use View::make("dashboard.sysadmin"); to find the view, you would normally store the view on disk in resources/views/dashboard/sysadmin.blade.php.
+Instead you would store the view in the vpages table with pagekey = "dashboard.sysadmin".

 ## Creating Templates

 You can still use templates (layouts) as you normally would in Laravel.
-For example, your layout can contain this:
+For example, your template can contain this:

 ```html
 <html>